zhangtuoparis13/dev-runtime-browser/standalone-browser-runtime-app/standalone-browser-runtime-application.md

 ##Build the standalone application with Eclipse
 It is also possible to build the standalone application using Eclipse.
+The general steps to build the application are included below:

 1. Launch eclipse
 2. Import xwalk-core-library project (3rdparty/xwalk_core_library/)
 3. Import Cordova project (3rdparty/crosswalk-cordova-android/framework/)
-4. Import Sippo project (Sippo)
+4. Import standalone-ios project
+5. Set the URL of the web application using reTHINK framework to be executed in the runtime application.
-5. Build Sippo project as Android application
+6. Build standalon-ios project as an Android application

 #iOS standalone application